-In our last episode, we talked about the ancient Greek poet Homer, and his epic poem The Iliad.
+In a previous story, we learned about the ancient Greek poet Homer, and his epic poem The Iliad.
 The Iliad told the story of the hero Achilles, and how he had to overcome his anger to help his people win the Trojan War.
 The Odyssey is a very different story, but just as full of adventure.
 It tells the story of one of the kings who fought in the Trojan War.
 His name was Odysseus and the story is about his adventures as he tries to return home.

 Penelope waits on choosing a new husband, hoping Odysseus will return home soon.
 She tells her suitors that she must weave a funeral blanket for her father-in-law before she can choose a new husband.
 So every day she weaves the cloth at her loom, and every night she unravels it, so the blanket is never finished.